 Here are all the hiking trails that start at Snowbowl.
 All of the trail distances listed on our website are one-way distances with the exception of loops which are indicated as such.
 Times are approximate.

 - Aspen Loop Trail #73 Distance: 2.5 miles Time: 1-hour Directions: From Flagstaff drive north on US 180 for 7 miles (11 km) to FR 516, the Snowbowl Road.
-Drive 7 miles (11 km) on this paved road to the lower parking lot (no. 9) of the Snowbowl facility.
-The trailhead is located at the north end of the parking lot.
+Drive 7 miles (11 km) on this paved road to the far end of parking lot 1 on the left (north).
 Description: Beginning at the Humphreys Trailhead and branching west, the way leads through microhabitats where sun-loving wildflowers and grasses alternate with shade plants and ferns along the trail’s winding, 300-foot elevation change.
 Birds of the open glades abound: flickers, jays, juncos, and warblers.
 Aspen, spruce, and pine stand along the trail, including several large bristlecones.
 Higher up the Peaks, these trees can live well over a thousand years!
 More Info

 For more information on other trails near and around Flagstaff and Arizona Snowbowl, visit the Convention and Visitor’s Bureau website.